 A sustainable garden will keep you and your family well-fed and well-nourished all year round.
 It’s just a matter of knowing the best fruits and vegetables to grow in your garden.
-Fortunately, these sustainable gardening tips will guide you and help you choose the right plants.
+Fortunately, these sustainable gardening tips will guide you in choosing the right plants.
 With this advice, you’ll be reaping the benefits of sustainable gardening in no time!
 Here’s the scoop from San Diego Entertainer.

 Sustainable Garden Tips for Beginners